 A Content Management System (CMS) is the application that lets you manage and update your website, usually via a “back-end”.
 WordPress is the system most people are familiar with.

 In fact, there are many CMS’s available today in addition to WordPress.
-Systems such as Statamic, Craft, CMS Made Simple, Drupal, Joomla….
+Systems such as Craft CMS, CMS Made Simple, Drupal, Joomla….
 The list goes on!
 How do you know which one to use?
 And why should you care?

 Well, all these CMS’s are very different.
 Choosing which one is right for a particular website requires knowledge of the pros and cons of each system.
 There just isn’t a “one size fits all” CMS.